onthebusiness/harelang.org/content/tutorials/introduction.md

       Note that this code does not have a "main" function &mdash; `hare run` will not work here.
 You can test code which is not strictly speaking a "program", such as libraries written in Hare.

+      Also take note of the use of the `assert` built-in: given a condition (a `bool`), if the condition is false, the program is stopped and the message is printed.
+You can also skip the message if you don't need to be specific; the file name and line number will be printed and you can generally figure out what went wrong regardless.
 - section: Control flow
 - title: "if & switch statements"
   sample: |